dated April 27

 I deeply respect Einstein and his contributions to science.
 He did the right thing for his time.
 Experiments showed that the speed of light remains constant, and he had no choice but to introduce the concept of curvature of space.
 However, Einstein himself emphasised that it is in an absolute vacuum that the speed of light is constant.

-Similarly, at this stage I cannot definitively determine which of the constants — the Planck constant or the reduced Planck constant — should act as a factorfractalisation.
+At this stage, it is not possible to determine definitively which of the constants — the Planck constant or the reduced Planck constant — should act as the fractalisation coefficient.
 The available experimental data are still not precise enough to make an unambiguous choice.
 Therefore, this question remains open and requires further study.

 This approach offers a new perspective on the nature of mass and its relationship to electromagnetic processes.
 A more detailed discussion of this hypothesis and its philosophical implications can be found in the following works: